inariksit/inariksit.github.io/_posts/2018-09-22-grammar-blowup.markdown

 ## Read more

-[Krasimir's thesis](http://www.cse.chalmers.se/~krasimir/phd-thesis.pdf) Section 2.8.4 "Hints for Efficient Grammars" is a good read.
+* [Krasimir's thesis](http://www.cse.chalmers.se/~krasimir/phd-thesis.pdf) Section 2.8.4 "Hints for Efficient Grammars" is a good read.
 It is found on page 67 (page number), which is page 79 in the PDF.

+* If your grammar is unexplicably slow, it could also be due to [variants](../../06/13/pmcfg.html#why-variants-can-blow-up)---either in the code you wrote, or in some library.

 ## Footnotes